jepstein-eagle/adaptable/packages/adaptable/README.md

   // Instantiate AdapTable with AdaptableOptions and recieve an AdaptableApi object for later use const adaptableApi: AdaptableApi = Adaptable.init(adaptableOptions);

-  // You can now use the API to manage AdapTable and listen to Adaptable events, e.g. api.eventApi.on('AdaptableReady', () => {
+  // We can now use the API to manage AdapTable and listen to Adaptable events, e.g. api.eventApi.on('AdaptableReady', () => {
     // perform anything you need to do when AdapTable is ready });